startreedata/thirdeye/README.md

 ## Build

 ### Prerequisite
+ThirdEye requires Java 8.
-We recommend using MySQL 5.7 with ThirdEye
+We recommend using MySQL 5.7 with ThirdEye.
+ThirdEye UI requires internal npm packages.
+Make sure you can access them.
+See [thirdeye-ui prerequisites](./thirdeye-ui/README.md#configure-node-package-manager-npm-for-use-with-artifactory)

 ### Database setup
 If you have MySQL 5.7 installed, run `scripts/db-setup.sh`.
 This script uses the `root` user to